-HIS is an association of Western Maryland, St. John's, University of Maryland, and Washington colleges, organized in 1899 for the purpose of holding contests in oratory by undergraduate representatives of the several colleges.
-The contests are held in April of each year, and a gold medal is awarded to the representative winning the first place.
-A second gold medal is also awarded to the representative winning the second place.
+HIS is an association of Western Maryland College, the University of Maryland, and Washington College, organized in 1899 for the purpose of holding contests in oratory by undergraduate representatives of the several colleges.
+The contests are held in April of each year, and a gold medal is awarded to the representative winning first place.
+A second gold medal is awarded to the representative winning second place.